-Most sites, including WordPress, will allow you to install and uninstall themes, so you can try out as many as you like before choosing one.
-When considering your options, bear these tips in mind:
+Most sites, including WordPress, will allow you to install and uninstall themes, so try out as many as you like before finalizing one.
+When considering your options, use these tips:

-- Customizing a theme can be difficult.
-If you don’t know how to code, it’s not a good idea to dive into the files and start trying to hack the theme.
+Customizing a theme can be difficult.
+If you don’t know how to code, diving into the files and trying to hack the theme is not a good idea.
 You could break your site completely.
-If you want to play around with different colors and fonts, look for a theme that has its own control panel.
+If you want to play around with different colors and fonts, look for a theme that has a control panel.

 Choosing plug-ins for your blog

 If you want to extend your blog’s functionality beyond the basics, plug-ins allow you to add new features.
-Sites like WordPress have their own repository of thousands of free plug-ins.
-You can also obtain plug-ins from third-party marketplaces, or buy premium plug-ins direct from the developers.
+Sites like WordPress have a repository of thousands of free plug-ins.

 Adding widgets to your blog